huangfeng/docs/data/api/powerarray_insertat.md

 	adds an element to a collection at the specific position

 @params:
-- data		any		the element to add
+- data		mixed		the element to add
 - pos		number		the element position in the array